 Sony FX30 Record Times – Memory Card Capacity

-Check out this table for an overview of the different recording durations at varying bitrates or using the bitrate-to-time converter.
+Check out this table for an overview of recording durations at different bitrates, or use the bitrate-to-time converter.

 Best Memory Cards Sony FX30 | Conclusions